jindian/linux_note/GRUB2/grub2_bootloader_grub_kernel_part1.md

         ret
 ```

-Continue previous codestart, call routine grub_gate_a20 at address 0x88a5 to enable address line 20 for high memory, the input parameter stored in ax(After step in grub_gate_a20, actual address of the first instruction is 0x88a7).
+Continue previous codestart, call routine grub_gate_a20 at address 0x88a5 to enable address line 20 for high memory, the input parameter stored in ax.
 ```assembly
    0x823e:	inc    %ax
    0x823f:	cld